Skip to Content

 Share this!:

-Travel with little ones always presents unique challenges, and perhaps even more so when taking young kids into the great outdoors.
+Travel with little ones always presents unique challenges, but the challenges can be even greater when taking young kids into the great outdoors.
 Our traveling family has found that hiking with our children, even in the extra-challenging toddler years, is incredibly rewarding.
 From national parks to simple trails right near home, making the extra effort to go hiking with a toddler has been worth it.

 Hiking with Toddlers - Joshua Tree Rocks